-That is why if we want to enter into the prayer of Jesus, we must pray ourselves, letting the Lord model us in his image.
+That is why if we want to enter Jesus ' prayer, we must pray ourselves, letting the Lord model us in his image.

-Word and answer, love and return of love, gift and return of the gift; Until the coming of Jesus, the prayer remained buried in a very limited horizon.
+Word and answer, love and return of love, gift and return of the gift; Until the coming of Jesus, prayer remained buried in a very limited horizon.
 She was still speechless; In Jesus, she can now express herself and hit her highest achievement.

-Now let's enter the prayer of our father.
-But before, "Dare to approach us with confidence in the face of the father."
-I often like to re-read this passage from the exodus where Moses before the burning Bush, hears the Lord say to him: "Do not approach, take away your scandals» (ex 3, 5).
-We get a little too used to formulas; This may be an opportunity to realize a little more of the audacity of our prayer.
-It takes a good dose of Holy Spirit to tell the truth of our Father's prayer.
-Moreover in the Eucharistic Liturgy, the priest introduces this prayer by: "As we have learned from the Savior and according to his command, we dare to say," or the other formula: "United in the same spirit, we can say with confidence..." »
+Let us now enter into the prayer of the "our Father".
+But before, "Dare to approach us with confidence from the face of the father."
+I often like to reread this passage from the exodus where Moses before the burning Bush, hears the Lord say to him: "Do not approach, take away your Scandals" (Ex 3, 5).
+We get used to the formulas a little too much; Perhaps this is an opportunity to realize a little more of the audacity of our prayer.
+It takes a good dose of Holy Spirit to tell the truth of this prayer of our father.
+Moreover in the Eucharistic Liturgy, the priest introduces this prayer by: "As we have learned from the Savior and according to his commandment, we dare say", or the other formula: United in the same spirit, we can say with confidence... »

 Thus, we enter into the mystery of the father, as revealed by the son.
 Not only is he the father of the son, but also our father.

-"Our Father": This "our" is not a possession; Who else could own God?
+"Our Father": This "our" is not a possession; Besides, who could own God?
 But rather a new relationship to God.
-The one who forgets the fatherhood of God, might sink into a disillusioned theism or an atheism.
-To say the fatherhood of God is to proclaim a god who continually gives himself to his son, it is an all power that gives himself by giving his son, who gives himself by delivering his son.
+The one who would forget the fatherhood of God could fall into a disillusioned theism or atheism.
+To say the fatherhood of God is to proclaim a god who continually gives himself to his son, it is a power that gives himself by giving his son, who gives himself by delivering his son.

-Through the experiences of human fatherhood, we can perceive that of God; But these are only analogies, for God is God! ' Our spiritual life is becoming; It's a family affair with our father.
+Through the experiences of human fatherhood, we can perceive that of God; But these are just analogies, for God is God! ' Our spiritual life is becoming; It's a family history with our father.
 He wants us free and helps us to acquire this spiritual maturity.
 We are his sons, but responsible and free sons.
 It also means that this "our" gives a Community dimension.
 We are brothers of the same father!